 Section 2: FILING OF COMPLAINTS BY TAXPAYER OR ATTORNEY

-2.2 Complaints must be filed with the Board of Review at its office within 30 days of the publication of the new assessment list using the forms prescribed by the Board.
+2.1 Complaints must be filed with the Board of Review at its office, by mail (postmarked on or before the due date), or by email (on or before the due date), within 30 days of the publication of the new assessment list using the forms prescribed by the Board.
 A fully completed appeal form is required.
 Incomplete forms may result in denial of relief.
 A completed appeal form includes the parcel number, address of property, requested fair market value, signature of taxpayer or letter of attorney’s authorization, address and phone number of complainant, fully completed property comparison grid and other supporting evidence.
 When the Board has proposed an increase in an assessment, the taxpayer has 14 days from the postmark date of the notice to file a complaint on the proposed increase.
 Deletion and combination of parcel numbers where there is no net increase in assessed value requires no notification.
 The Board reserves the right to reduce an assessment on its own motion without notification.

 Back To Top